derkmed/stunting-on-programming/binary_tree/binary_tree_with_factors/serialization/README.md

 # Serialize and Deserialize Binary Tree

-<b>Question: Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.
+<b>Question: Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.</b>

-Design an algorithm to serialize and deserialize a binary tree.
+<b>Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
 You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.</b>

 ```
 Example: